-- · Big data and high performance analytics
+- Big data and high performance analytics

 - Bioinformatics and genomic data bases

-- · Business intelligence and predictive analytics
+- Business intelligence and predictive analytics

 - Cybersecurity analytics

 - Cryptography and data security

-- · Educational data mining
+- Educational data mining

-- · Financial decision making
+- Financial decision making

 - Healthcare data analytics

-- · Internet big data analysis
+- Internet big data analysis

-- · Large-scale data management and infrastructures
+- Large-scale data management and infrastructures

 - Machine learning, data mining & knowledge discovery

+- Natural language processing

 - Signal processing and information theory

-- · Social media analytics
+- Social media analytics

 - Statistical learning

-- Visual and numerical analysis of large data sets
+• Visual and numerical analysis of large data sets

 The WPI Data Science (DS) program offers graduate studies toward an M.S., B.S./M.S. and Ph.D.
 Degree as well as a Certificate in Data Science.
 This Data Science program educates professionals, Data Scientists, with interdisciplinary skills in analytics, computing, statistics, and business intelligence.
 Key skills include the ability to recognize problems that can be solved with data analytics, apply the appropriate technologies on a given data problem, and communicate those solutions effectively to relevant stakeholders.
 Our faculty, together with our industrial partners, provide students with the resources and opportunities to engage in practical, purpose-driven projects, formal course work, and mentored interdisciplinary research work.
 This Data Science program requires advanced, in-depth course work in business, innovation, data analytics, computing, and statistical foundations.
-The program is designed to provide focused study in an area of interest to the student, ranging from general data analytics, computing, mathematical analytics, and business analytics, to specialized concentrations in financial analytics, healthcare analytics, biomedical analytics, analytics for sustain- ability, and learning sciences, among others.
+The program is designed to provide focused study in an area of interest to the student, ranging from general data analytics, bealthcare analytics, biomedical analytics, analytics for sustainability, and learning sciences, among others.
 Due to their increased interdisciplinary perspective, our graduates will have a clear competitive advantage over professionals who are trained in a single discipline, such as business administration, statistics, or computer science, and who are seeking to work in the data analytic industry.
 As such, they will be poised to successfully become leaders in Data Science, helping to formalize and realize its vision.